 Chronic (long-term) abuse of drugs or alcohol can lead to any number of physical health problems, deteriorating the metabolic function, tissue and immune system.

-Poor sleeping and eating habits, degrading hygiene, unreliable medication intake, and lack of exercise and hydration often aggravate these.
+These are often aggravated by poor sleeping and eating habits, degrading hygiene, unreliable medication intake, lack of exercise and hydration.

-Risky behaviours presented concurrently with substance abuse are associated with a higher risk of STDs and injury, notably including accidents caused when driving under the influence.
+Risky behaviours presented concurrently with substances consumption –if not abuse- are associated with a higher risk of STDs and injury, notably including accidents caused when driving under the influence.

 Prolonged or extreme intoxication also induces withdrawal symptoms when consumption stops which may be severe enough to cause comatose states or death.